Depakene Warnings and Precautions

 - Depakene can interact with certain other medications (see Depakene Drug Interactions).

-- Depakene is considered a pregnancy Category D medication.
-This means that it is probably not safe for pregnant women.
+- Depakene is generally considered to be unsafe for use during pregnancy, although it is sometimes used during pregnancy in certain situations.
 Talk with your healthcare provider about the risks and benefits of taking the drug while pregnant (see Valproic Acid and Pregnancy).
-Depakene may increase the risk of birth defects and "cognitive impairment" problems (such as lower intelligence).
+Depakene may increase the risk of birth defects and "cognitive impairment" problems, such as lower intelligence.

 - Depakene passes through breast milk.
 Therefore, if you are breastfeeding or plan to start, discuss this with your healthcare provider prior to taking the drug (see Valproic Acid and Breastfeeding).